sperum2131/Civinity/README.md

 # Civinity

-Civinity is the tool for you to learn more about your Congressional District, and see if you are in the right place for your personal ideologies.
+Civinity allows you to learn more about the political spectrum and your stance, as well as the current scope of politics.

+Civinity has 4 pages: Quiz, Dashboard, Political Spectrum, and Debate

+### Quiz
+Take a quick 10-question quiz and learn more about your political orientation.
+A shareable link is generated, and this link can be directly shared to X, reddit, or WhatsApp.

+### Dashboard

+### Political Spectrum

+### Debate